Shixiang02/DiffRGBD/README.md

 # 🙏 Acknowledgements

-This work is built upon: [Camodiffusion](https://github.com/Rapisurazurite/CamoDiffusion) and [SAM2UNet](https://github.com/WZH0120/SAM2-UNet).
+This work is built upon [Camodiffusion](https://github.com/Rapisurazurite/CamoDiffusion) and [SAM2UNet](https://github.com/WZH0120/SAM2-UNet).
 We sincerely thank the authors for their great contributions.

 # 📬 Contact